hydrology-tep/documentation/source/apps/wois_app.rst

 	:figclass: img-border
 	:scale: 80%

-After insert the datapackages URL, a new window listing all the datapackages and the products inside each one of them will pop up.
+The datapackages URL appears on the window by default.
+After the user insert his API Key, a new window listing all the datapackages owned by that user and the products inside each package will pop up.

 .. figure:: ../includes/data_tree_window.png
 	:figclass: img-border
 	:scale: 80%

 By double clicking on a product or by selecting a product and clicking “Get Data”, a window to select the location to save will open.
 After choose the location the product will be downloaded.
+By clicking on the button "Config", the user is able to update the datapackages URL or insert other API Key to get different datapackages.

 Run WOIS Workflow
 -----------------